 The Secret Language of Astrology: The Illustrated Key to Unlocking the Secrets of the Stars by Roy Gillett This book covers everything a beginner needs to know.
 It also happens to be nicely illustrated.
 It covers each sign, the planets, the houses, aspects and how to put it all together.

 So what do you think?
 What books did I leave out for beginners?
 I would love to know.
+Join my email list for free access to my resource library.

 *affiliate links used.